merope82/Fomalhaut/README.md

 also provide distortion corrected solutions.
 The distortion is negligible (less than 1.5 px) even at 23 and 25.5 microns and practically non-existent in the small field-of-view of the 15.5 micron dataset.

+## Manuscript

+Until the manuscript is available on arXiv (which should be on May 9, 2023), I'll upload the preprint here.